HPCToolkit

 A typical performance analysis session consists of:

 1. Measuring execution costs. hpcrun(1) uses statistical sampling to collect with low overhead and high accuracy a set of call path profiles, i.e. measurements of hardware resource consumption (costs) together with the call paths at which consumption occurred.
-For statically linked applications hpclink(1) serves the same purpose.

 2. Analyzing source code structure. hpcstruct(1) discovers static program structure such as procedures and loop nests from binary code in the application's executable and the shared libraries and compiled GPU binaries.
 It takes into account optimizing compiler transformations such as restructuring of procedures and loops for inlining, software pipelining, multicore parallelization, and offloading to GPUs.

-3. Attributing measured costs to source code structure. hpcprof(1) or hpcprof-mpi(1) combines hpcrun's dynamic profiles with hpcstruct's static program structure information to attribute measured costs incurred by the optimized object code to meaningful source code constructs such as procedures, loop nests, and individual lines of code.
+3. Attributing measured costs to source code structure. hpcprof(1) combines hpcrun's dynamic profiles with hpcstruct's static program structure information to attribute measured costs incurred by the optimized object code to meaningful source code constructs such as procedures, loop nests, and individual lines of code.
 The result of attribution is an experiment database stored in a file system directory.

 4. Visualizing attributed costs in source code or timeline views. hpcviewer(1) are tools for presenting the resulting experiment databases. hpcviewer displays measurements in outline form, each entry attributing costs to a source code construct by line number and linked to a display of corresponding application source code. hpcviewer displays measurements as a two dimensional timeline with execution progress aalong the horizontal axis and the application's parallel threads along the vertical axis.
 The visualization step may be done interactively with either tool on a personal computer. even if the application must run in batch on a large computing cluster.
 To this end, experiment databases are self contained and relocatable, even containing a copy of the application source code, and the hpcviewer tools is platform-independent (via Eclipse RCP) and lightweight enough for good interactive performance on a laptop.